vsukhor/mitoSim/README.md

 More details can be found in the original [publication](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002745):
-Sukhorukov VM, Dikov D, Reichert AS, Meyer-Hermann M: Emergence of the mitochondrial reticulum from fission and fusion dynamics.
+Sukhorukov VM, Dikov D, Reichert AS, Meyer-Hermann M. Emergence of the mitochondrial reticulum from fission and fusion dynamics.
 PLoS Comput Biol.
 2012, 8: e1002745-10.1371/journal.pcbi.1002745.
 Please reference the above manuscript whenever the results produced by this code are made publicly available.

 ### Installation

-#### Dependencies

 The simulator makes use of the general-purpose library [utils](https://github.com/vsukhor/utils), (included here as a git submodule).